mike-pfk/Ugolind/README.md

 Be careful to keep the indents as they are in the file Be careful to close quotes

+The images will show in the order encountered in file, not number order, so just put a new one at the top (The numbers don't actually matter as long as they are all different)

-Add pictures to the assets/images/gigs directory
+Add pictures to the assets/images/gigs directory (on the branch you are working on - or directly on the gh-pages branch)